 Applicable Georgia Law

 The applicable Georgia law states that motor vehicle operators in Georgia should not follow another motor vehicle more closely than is “reasonable and prudent”.

 There are several additional applicable Georgia laws regarding following close which includes the following elements:

 - Caravans.
-Motor vehicles that are driven on any roads outside of business or residential district in caravans must be operated so that sufficient space is allowed between each vehicle so that any other can enter and occupy space between these vehicles without danger.
+Motor vehicles that are driven on any roads outside of business or residential districts in caravans must be operated so that sufficient space is allowed between each vehicle so that any other can enter and occupy space between these vehicles without danger.

 - Motor Vehicles Pulling Another Vehicle.
-The driver of a motor vehicle which is pulling another vehicle which is following another motor vehicle must leave sufficient space between another pulling vehicle so that an overtaking vehicle can enter and occupy space without danger.
+The driver of a motor vehicle which is pulling another vehicle that is following another motor vehicle must leave sufficient space between another pulling vehicle so that an overtaking vehicle can enter and occupy space without danger.

 - Reasonable Driving.
 Motor vehicle operators are prohibited from following other vehicles more closely than is reasonable and prudent with respect to the speed of vehicles, the amount of traffic, and roadside conditions.